Wamasoet/UVOSuit/README.md

 ### 💾 Smart Persistence (I/O)

-Settings only flush to disk when you release the mouse button (`IsItemDeactivatedAfterEdit`), keeping the render loop free from frame drops and redundant disk writes.
-Configurations are split logically:
+Settings are written to disk utilizing a **thread-safe, asynchronous background process**.
+The save function only triggers when you release the mouse button (`IsItemDeactivatedAfterEdit`) and incorporates atomic spam-protection.
+This keeps the engine's render loop entirely free from frame drops and redundant disk writes.

 * **Per-Game Config (`UVOSuit_Local.ini`):**
   * **Path:** Located directly inside the game's dedicated UEVR profile folder (`get_persistent_dir`).